NICMx/Jool/doc/usr/index.markdown

 Jool 3.3.0 is finished.

-[Filtering couldn't make it into the milestone](https://github.com/NICMx/NAT64/issues/41#issuecomment-76861510), but stateless NAT64 is now supported.
+[Filtering couldn't make it into the milestone](https://github.com/NICMx/NAT64/issues/41#issuecomment-76861510), but Stateless IP/ICMP Translation (SIIT) is now supported.

-See the updated [NAT64 introduction](intro-nat64.html) for an improved picture of the stateless paradigm.
+See the updated [SIIT/NAT64 introduction](intro-nat64.html) for an improved picture of the SIIT paradigm.
 [Here's the tutorial](mod-run-vanilla.html).
 Also keep an eye on [464XLAT](mod-run-464xlat.html).

 We also refactored the userspace app somewhat; please review your scripts:

 - The kernel's per-interface MTU setting [replaced `--minMTU6`](file:///home/aleiva/Desktop/NAT64/doc/usr/build/misc-mtu.html).
 - `--address`, `--prefix`, `--bib4` and `--bib6` disappeared because they're considered redundant.
 See [`--pool6`](usr-flags-pool6.html), [`--pool4`](usr-flags-pool4.html) and [`--bib`](usr-flags-bib.html).

-Because Stateless Jool and Stateful Jool are separate binaries, the names of the userspace app and the kernel module also changed.

-- Instead of `modprobe jool`, use `modprobe jool_stateful`.
-- Instead of `jool --pool4 --display`, use `jool_stateful --pool4 --display`.
-- The stateless app and module are both called `jool_stateless`.

 We also released Jool 3.2.3, which is [bugfixes](https://github.com/NICMx/NAT64/milestones/3.2.3) since 3.2.2.
 One of the bugs is a DoS vulnerability, so upgrading to at least 3.2.3 is highly recommended.